christiancosgrove/nn-graph-connectedness/README.md

 # nn-graph-connectedness
-Testing whether a graph is connected using deep neural networks
+Testing whether a graph is connected using graph neural networks